-9. Surrounding land uses and setting: Orchards and row crops, with scattered single- family dwellings surround the site in all directions; Dry Creek to the north; a chicken ranch and the City of Waterford to the southwest; Tuolumne River to the south; and the Modesto Reservoir to the east.
-10. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.): Stanislaus County Department of Public Works; Stanislaus County Department of Environmental Resources.
-11. Attachments: Appendix A - 2016 General Plan Update EIR Summary of Impacts and Mitigation Measures
+9. Surrounding land uses and setting: Residential parcels and the City of Ceres to the west, north, and east; and agricultural land to the south.
+10. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.): Stanislaus County Department of Public Works; City of Ceres 11.
+Attachments: Appendix A - 2016 General Plan Update EIR Summary of Impacts and Mitigation Measures